thecapacity/grantsfeedback/data-elements.md

 <div id="table-container"></div>

-You may download the use case submissions we received.
+Below you can download the use cases for these data elements that will eventually become data standards for grants management.
+You can also download the entire draft data elements list.

-<a href="/assets/docs/use-case-summaries.pdf" class="usa-button">Download Use Case Summaries PDF</a> <a href="/data/GRM-Data-View-For-Public-Comment-1.csv" class="usa-button">Download Use Case Summaries PDF</a>
+<a href="/assets/docs/use-case-summaries.pdf" class="usa-button">Download Use Case Summaries PDF</a> <a href="/data/GRM-Data-View-For-Public-Comment-1.csv" class="usa-button">Download Draft Data Elements List</a>